£216 Find Cheap Flights to Toronto

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Toronto, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 41 days before departure.
+To get a below average price, you should book around 2 weeks before departure, which saves you about 16% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 7 weeks before departure.

 Which is the cheapest airport to fly into in Toronto?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Toronto is Toronto Region of Waterloo Intl Airport, with an average flight price of £83.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Toronto is Toronto Region of Waterloo Intl Airport (YKF), with an average flight price of £81.

 Expert advice